John V, Count of Nassau-Siegen: Count of Nassau-Siegen and Diez

 The financial administration was still relatively simple; there was no distinction between the public and the private treasury of the count.
 All income flowed into the private treasury of the count.
 The count received the revenues from the farms in the villages in kind, which were supplied by the serfs working there.
 With the increase in coinage, which resulted in payments in kind being increasingly replaced by payments in money, the office of Rentmeister became more and more important.
-The count’s fixed income included the Mai und Herbst Bede, which were levied on land tenure.
+The count's fixed income included the Mai und Herbst Bede, which were levied on land tenure.
 There was also the Leibbede, a personal tax, which was levied when the serf died and had to be paid by his relatives.
 This originally consisted of the best piece of livestock, but was later replaced by a sum of money.
 Finally, there was a hearth tax, which had to be paid during Lent.
 The irregular revenues of the count included first of all the so-called Schatzungen, taxes for special expenses and emergencies.
 Then there was the income from tolls, which were often leased to subjects.
 This also applied to fishing rights, which the count owned.
 Taxes were also levied in the cities, on houses, gardens, fields and meadows.
 A not inconsiderable source of income for the Counts of Nassau has always been the iron toll.
 A charter of 1 April 1470 concerning the tariffs in Siegen, Netphen and Wilnsdorf lists the individual taxes for pig iron, steel, cast iron pans, metal sheets, scythes, cauldrons, etc. in detail.
 The expenses included the travels of the count and his family, celebrations at court, the remuneration of officials, court clothes, altar candles and communion wine, but especially the workmen and materials for construction work at the various castles.
-In 1481 he finished the expansion of Tringenstein Castle, which his father had started in 1472.
+In 1481 John finished the expansion of Tringenstein Castle, which his father had started in 1472.